benwitman/msbuild/tests/readme.md

 `dominorerunproduct`: re-runs a productbuild for a given test usually to expirement/debug the buildxl build.

 `binlog`: opens a binary log with the structured viewer.
+`binlogmeta`: opens the binary log(s) from the MetaBuild with the structured viewer.

 ## Tests
 These are the tests in increasing complexity: